 Difference Between Symmetric and Asymmetric Multiprocessing

 Asymmetric Multiprocessing

-Even though all the processors of the asymmetric multiprocessing system are interconnected, no sort of communication link exists between the master and slave processors.
-As all the slave processors are controlled by the master processor.
+Even though the asymmetric multiprocessing system interconnects all the processors, no communication link exists between the master and slave processors.
+The master processor controls all the slave processors.

-Another important fact about the processors of an asymmetric multiprocessor is that they do not have any shared memory and operate independently of one another.
+Another important fact about asymmetric multiprocessor processors is that they do not have any shared memory and operate independently of one another.
 For instance, if one of the processors is performing the OS tasks, the other one does the input-output tasks simultaneously.
-The asymmetric multiprocessors are used in applications requiring an embedded system to execute certain tasks simultaneously without requiring much power.
+The applications requiring an embedded system to execute certain tasks simultaneously without much power use asymmetric multiprocessors.

 What is Symmetric Multiprocessing?

-Symmetric multiprocessors are defined as the type of processors that are identical to each other and have the ability to perform shared tasks due to the presence of shared memory.
-This shared memory among the processors results in efficient task completion as the tasks can be divided among the processors and can be accomplished at a faster rate.
+Symmetric multiprocessors are defined as processors that are identical to each other and can perform shared tasks due to the presence of shared memory.
+This shared memory among the processors results in efficient task completion, as the tasks can be divided among the processors and accomplished at a faster rate.

 Unlike asymmetric multiprocessors, symmetric multiprocessors being identical in architecture, do not have a master-slave relationship.
-The task of the operating system is shared by all the processors equally.
-Tasks present in the common queue list are taken up and performed by all the processors one after another, ensuring that each of the processes performs different tasks.
+All the processors share the task of the operating system equally.
+They take up and perform tasks from the common queue list one after another, ensuring that each processor performs different tasks.

 Symmetric Multiprocessing

 Symmetric processors exchange certain kinds of communications among each other via shared memory.
-The symmetric multiprocessors have an added advantage over the asymmetric multiprocessors such as appropriate load balance, fault tolerance, and minimized CPU bottlenecks.
+Symmetric multiprocessors have an added advantage over asymmetric multiprocessors regarding appropriate load balance, fault tolerance, and minimized CPU bottlenecks.

-However, all processors being synchronized with each other makes the system design quite complex.
-In situations where one of the symmetric processors collapses, the computing capacity of the multiprocessing system is reduced.
+However, the system design is quite complex because all processors are synchronized.
+When one of the symmetric processors collapses, the computing capacity of the multiprocessing system is reduced.

+Difference Between Symmetric and Asymmetric Multiprocessing